 East 111 59th Street (between Lexington and Park Avenues)

 Books on Tape

-- In order to make the necessary arrangements for books on tape, students should first inquire about the texts required for courses.
-This information may be obtained from academic departments and the Hunter College Bookstore.
+- In order to make arrangements for books on tape, you should first inquire about the texts required for your courses at the academic departments and the Hunter College Bookstore.

-- Students should begin this process as soon as they have registered for courses to ensure that the tapes arrive in a timely manner.
+- Begin this process as soon as you have registered for courses to ensure that the tapes arrive in a timely manner.

 Recording for the Blind and Visually Handicapped